-The Texas Rising Star orientation can be found at www.TexasRisingStar.org.
+The Texas Rising Star orientation is an online, self-instructional course that is available via CLI Engage's Course Catalog for early learning programs to view.
 The orientation includes an overview of the Texas Rising Star program application process, an overview of the required and points-based measures on which a child care and early learning program's quality certification is determined, and an introduction to the on-site assessment process through which a program attains Texas Rising Star certification.
-TWC Chapter 809 Child Care Services rule at \$809.133(a) requires all prospective Texas Rising Star child care and early learning programs to participate in an orientation before submitting their application.
+TWC Chapter 809 Child Care Services rule at §809.133(a) requires all prospective Texas Rising Star child care and early learning programs to participate in an orientation before submitting their application.
 A live orientation session may also be provided by local Texas Rising Star staff.